-We will see shortly that the frequency response is approximately 2 pi Rc and this c primarily comprises of the junction capacitance here cj.
-Smaller the junction capacitance, larger is the cut off frequency.
-And this is the second important advantage of using I and therefore, high frequency response, these detectors are high frequency high speed devices.
-Application of a reverse bias, the transit time of carriers decreases, because of high speed.

-You are applying now a reverse bias and therefore everywhere there is electric field and the carriers are immediately swept apart, which means the transit time decreases.
-If we discuss the impulse response of a general semiconductor, you can show that the transit time decreases by application of an electric field.
-Alright.
+That the frequency response is approximately 2 pi R into C and this C primarily comprises of the junction capacitance here C j, smaller the junction capacitance larger is the cut off frequency.
+And this is the second important advantage of using i and therefore, high frequency response these detectors are highest frequency, high high speed devices.
+Application of a reverse bias the transit time of carriers decreases because of high speed, you can you are applying now a reverse bias.
+And therefore, everywhere there is electric field and the carriers are immediately swept a part which means a transit time decreases.
+If we discuss the impulse response of a general semiconductors, you know that the transit time decreases by application of an electric field.

-Lets us go to the next slide.
-This shows these are normally schematics, in practice, when you take a semiconductor, you cannot take a piece of semiconductor and eliminate it from size.
-In a practical situation, it is a chip, it is a semiconductor substrate on which we have to grow the detectors.
-So, what is done here is, you can see, there are 2 different configurations which are shown.
-So, you have an n substrate here and there is an i region, which is deposited and then a thin p+ region here.
-It is a p-i-n structure.
+Let us go to the next slide this shows these are the normally schematics in practice, when you take a semiconductor you cannot take a piece of semiconductor and eliminate it from slides.
+In an practical situation it is a chip, is a semiconductor substrate on which you have to grow the detectors.
+And so, what is done here is you can see there are two different configurations which are shown.
+So, you have an n substrate here and there is an i region which is deposited and then a thin p plus region here it is a PIN structure.
 So, basically you have a substrate on which you deposit an n or i region here.
-So, this is the I region.
-Or you could start with an intrinsic substrate and have regions deposited on both the sides and then you deposit a thin layer here.
-So, generally the thicknesses involved are, these are very small 0.5 to 1 micro meter.
-And these are a few micro meter of the order of 5 micro meter.
-If you remember in one of the earlier classes, we had calculated the thickness of the semiconductor required for 90% absorption, it was just one micron.
+So, this is the i region all you could start with an intrinsic substrate and have regions deposited on both the sides and then you deposit a thin layer here.

-One or 2 micron is sufficient to absorb almost 90% depending on the absorption coefficient.
-And therefore, typically the i region has a thickness of few microns, several microns and you have a p+ region here on top and this is the i and then this is the n region and the electrode contact.
-Light is incident from the top and because this layer is very thin, the incident light literally penetrates into this region.
-This is a very thin layer may be 0.1 micron, I have written 0.5 to 1.
-It could be very small, very thin region.
+So, generally the thicknesses involved are these are very small 0.521 micro meter and these are a few micro meter of the order of 5 micro meter.
+If you remember in the in one of the earlier classes we had calculated the thickness of the semiconductor required for 90 percent absorption it was just 1 micron, 1 or 2 micron is sufficient to absorbed almost 90 percent depending on the absorption coefficient.
+And therefore, typically the i region as a thickness of few microns several microns and you have a p plus region here on top and this is the i and then this is n region and the electrode contract.
+Light is incident from the top and because this layer is very thin the incident light literally penetrates into this region.
+This is a very thin layer may be 0.1 micron, I have written 0.521 it could be very small, very thin region.